Urethral Diverticulum (UD)

 - Urethral Reconstruction – In complex cases, I reconstruct the urethra to restore normal function.

 Surgery is highly effective, but recovery requires rest and care.
-Most women experience significant relief after surgery, but it’s essential to follow all post-operative instructions to avoid complications.
+Most women experience significant relief after surgery, especially when following proper post-op instructions provided here in Jaipur.

 Final Words from Dr. Indira Sarin

 Ladies, I know UD can be painful, embarrassing, and frustrating.
 But ignoring it won’t make it disappear!
-If you are experiencing persistent urinary issues, don’t waste time taking endless antibiotics—get a proper diagnosis.
-I am here to help you find relief and regain your comfort and confidence.
+If you are experiencing persistent urinary issues in Jaipur, don’t waste time taking endless antibiotics—get a proper diagnosis.
+I am here in Jaipur to help you find relief and regain your comfort and confidence.

 Your health matters.
 So, take action today and get the right treatment for your urethral diverticulum!